-Overall, WRF reproduces the synoptic evolution of the New Year's Day Storm well compared to the NORA10 reanalyses and the satellite imagery (Figs. 2, 4, 5).
+Overall, WRF reproduces the synoptic evolution of the New Year's Day Storm well compared to the NORA10 reanalyses and the satellite imagery (Figs. 2-62, 4, 5).
 As indicated in the discussion of the synoptic evolution, there are however more or less subtle differences between NORA10 and WRF.
-Conceptually, the most prominent difference concerns the dynamics of the flow in the lee of the Scandes, between Svinøy and Trondheim at 06 and 09 UTC (blue circles in Fig. 4e,f).
+Conceptually, the most prominent difference concerns the dynamics of the flow in the lee of the Scandes, between Svinøy and Trondheim at 06 and 09 UTC (Figs. 3e-h; 4e-hblue circles in Fig. 4e,f).
 Here, WRF simulates a coherent region of descent which might be indicative of a foehn event, while the NORA10 hindcasts exhibit patchy up- and downdrafts indicative of convective activity.
+This andaround 0430 UTC in the satellite imagery (Fig. 5c) and around 05 UTC in the WRF simulation (not shown).
+These and other differences between NORA10 and WRF are however inconsequential for the following discussion of orographic effects.

 In addition, the NORA10 hindcasts seem to lag behind both the satellite imagery and the WRF simulations.
-For example, 195 the landfall of the cold front makes landfall on the Norwegian west coast around 06 UTC in NORA10 (Fig. 2e), compared to around 0430 UTC in the satellite imagery (Fig. 5c) and around 05 UTC in the WRF simulation (not shown).
-These and other differences between NORA10 and WRF are however inconsequential for the following discussion of orographic effects.
+For example, the landfall of the cold front makes landfall on the Norwegian west coast around 06 UTC in NORA10 (Fig. 2e), compared to